Marie Victoire de Noailles

 Marie Victoire Sophie de Noailles, Countess of Toulouse (6 May 1688 in Versailles – 30 September 1766 in Paris), was a French noble and courtier.
-Her second husband was Louis Alexandre de Bourbon, Count of Toulouse, the youngest legitimized son of King Louis XIV of France and his maîtresse-en-titre, Madame de Montespan.
+Her second husband was Louis Alexandre de Bourbon, Count of Toulouse, the youngest legitimized son of King Louis XIV and his maîtresse-en-titre, Madame de Montespan.

 Early life

 Marie Victoire was born at Versailles on 6 May 1688, as the younger daughter of Anne Jules de Noailles, the 2nd Duke of Noailles and his wife, Marie-Françoise de Bournonville (1656-1748).
 She was the thirteenth of twenty children.
 Several of her sisters married into important noble families in France.
 Her sister Marie Christine married Antoine de Gramont, duc de Guiche in 1687.
 Another sister, Lucie Félicité, married the Maréchal d'Estrées, great-nephew of King Henri IV's famous mistress, Gabrielle d'Estrées.
 Yet another sister married Charles de La Baume Le Blanc, the nephew of Louise de La Vallière, and became the mother of Louis César de La Baume Le Blanc, Duke de La Vallière.